eaqcole/hello-world/README.md

 # hello-world
 This repository is for practicing the GitHub Flow.
-# Hello world, this is for practice for learning GitHub.
+# Hello world, this is practice for learning GitHub.